mlabuda2/nf-tower-docs/docs/pipeline-schema/overview.md

 ## Overview

-This page will give you a detailed description of what pipeline schema files are, why they are used and to give you an in-depth description of how to build and customize your own Pipeline JSON schema file.
+This page will give you a detailed description of what pipeline schema files are, why they are used, and show you how to build and customize your own Pipeline JSON schema file.

 ![Tower Launch interface](_images/pipeline_schema_form.png)